ArrowrIcon Home icon

 A typical washstand in bedrooms.
 Note the decorative matching china set of a basin, jug and soap dish.
 Also note the towel rail and the bucket for slops.
 Sketch provided by Rosemary Hampton.

-Hot water for guests
+Baths for guests

 If a guest had a bath with us, the copper had to be lit to provide the hot water.
 This then had to be carried upstairs to the bath in the offroom, where of course there was no running water.
+It was a dreadful bother.
+Most guests realised this and declined baths.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.